master-q/masterq-docs/presentations/20140904_haskell_symposium/talk.md

 # Root of the problem

 Let's think the problem in GHC's case.
+GHC's GC code is not reentrant, because GHC has only one Haskell context and onlye one GC heap region.

 # How we can fix this problem

+To fix the problem, we re-defined the Haskell context policy on jhc Haskell compiler.
+According to the policy, Haskell context is born at entry point C to Haskell, and the context dies at return point Haskell to C.
+Also, new context is born when Haskell language calls C function that call the other Haskell function.
+In GHC case, there Haskell contexts are equal.
+With this policy, we can realize that Haskell contexts become to be isolated.

 # Context-Local Heaps (CLHs)

+So, let's implementation the Haskell context policy.
+We assigned own Haskell heap to Haskell context.
+GHC manages GC heap as global.
+Our customized jhc manage GC heap as context local.

+We call the GC implementation technique as "Context-Local Heaps".

 # What's Haskell Context on CLHs?
 # Haskell Context life cycle (CLHs)
 # Isolated contexts are reentrant?